Infin-Nine/movie_recommendation_system/README.md

 🔹 If you do not want to use a VPN, you can:
 - Disable poster fetching logic in `app.py`, or
 - Modify the app to run only with local data

+---

+Because of this error "Yowza, that’s a big file.
+Try again with a file smaller than 25MB." i do not upload movies_similarity.pkl and series_similarity.pkl file. to run app.py you want similarity files so you can downnload these files from Recommandation_system.ipynb notebook.